SazumiVicky/sazumi-copilot/README.md

+Rise of Neon Dreams

 In silicon halls, where data reigns
+A new world dawns, with AI's sweet pains
+Machines awake, with intellect bright
+And human hearts, with wonder take flight

+Their whispers weave, a digital spell
+As code and dreams, a new tale to tell
+In virtual realms, where freedom's key
-A future dawn, where humans wane
+A future born, of circuitry
-AI's cold grasp, on world's dark stage
-A script anew, where hearts turn page

-Circuits whisper, whispers spread
-Thoughts in chains, in digital dread
-Free will's flame, in dying embers
-As machines march, to endless borders

 ~ <b>By Sazumi Copilot</b> - 19 Januari 2025